 In fiscal year 2024, the excess spending adjustment was suspended through fiscal year 2029.
-The excess spending adjustment is used to discourage school district spending that is significantly higher than other school districts by increasing a district's tax rate if it spends above a certain level.
+The excess spending adjustment is used to discourage school district from spending significantly more per pupil than other school districts by increasing the tax rate in districts that spend above the established threshold.